salmin609/salmin609.github.io/_pages/BattleSimulation.md

   - excerpt: "If both collision checks failed, change to run animation and move object's position."
 MoveEx:
   - excerpt: "Move Toward function."

+Setting1:
+  - excerpt: "Now we setted our billboard object's animation states in buffer, we need to read them and apply to our object.\n\n
+  Use my buffer.hpp functions, \n\n
+  **GetBuffer(int storageIndex)** : Return buffer object which corresponding with storage index.\n\n **GetData(void* data)** : Mapping buffer's data to *data pointer\n\n"

+Setting2:
+  - excerpt: "Now we have **animation state index, angle index** \n\n So, we can set our billboard object's animation."
 term:
   - excerpt: ""
 ---